MisterHims/react-qx/README.md

 * Mui Styles - Palette: For even more customization, the mui palette was used.
 Thanks to this, it's possible to quickly and easily modify the colors used in the styles of the components, by simply modifying the basic colors of the palette.

 ### Personalised React Component

+### MetaData

+This component, which is particularly necessary for SEO, is used to update the meta information of the page, such as the title and the description, according to the data passed in parameters.
+It uses React's useEffect hook to ensure that this information is updated whenever the title and description values change.

 #### Templates & Layouts